gabewillen/emerson_thermostat/README.md

 enter value: 74
 ```

 After a command is entered that results in a transition.
-The transition traversal along state with entry and exit
+The transition effect along with any state entry or exit
-actions will be written to the console.
+behaviors will be written to the console.

 ```
 cmd: 2